Jetboard

 A jetboard is a motorized surfboard, where the rider controls the speed using a handheld remote control (wireless or tethered) and uses bodyweight transfer to maneuver the board.
 The driveline typically consists of a water jet module (similar to what is found in a personal watercraft), and either a combustion engine or a battery powered electrical motor.
-Serving as an alternative to standard surfboards, the jetboard also allows differently abled athletes to engage in the sport.
+Serving as an alternative to standard surfboards, the jetboard also allows disabled athletes to engage in the sport.

 Use

 Jetboards remove the difficulties of conventional surfboards as they can be ridden without wind or waves.
 There is also no need for paddling, as the boards can be ridden at the touch of a button.
 Compared to traditional surfing, jetboarding can be easily learned and allows the user to become proficient in a short time.
 This makes this water sport suitable for a large audience of different physical conditions, ages, experience levels and riding styles.
 In addition, jetboarding can take place on lakes, rivers, canals, seas and oceans alike, making it further accessible to larger groups of people.
 In addition to private ownership, rental operations are becoming available at resorts and boating hotspots.
 Furthermore, jetboards have found a niche as recreational accessories for yachts, sailing boats, and catamarans, adding to their appeal among water sports enthusiasts.
 Other opportunities outside of luxury such as use for disabled and adaptive athletes allow for the jetboard to have widespread use and influence a multitude of different groups.

 Alongside other electrically powered board embodiments, such as efoils, jetboards are gaining in popularity worldwide and are poised to become a permanent addition to traditional water sports.